-Not all email providers are created equally.
+Not all email providers are created equal.
 Gmail, for example, is much better at delivery than bluehost, aol, or hotmail.
 It's highly recommend that you update your email provider to one with the highest delivery success rates.
-We recommend Gmail / Google Accounts.
+We recommend Gmail / G-Suite Google accounts.
 It's easy to create an account and use your own custom domain.

 6. Check the Email Read Receipts

 17hats members can track when emails sent from 17hats have been first opened by their clients!
 To turn this on go to your Account Settings > Email Settings